MiddletonCommunityVoice/services-list/content/community-centres/lighthouse-project.md

 Easy wheelchair access from the rooftop car park or via the lift on the mall

-Open Mon - Fri  9.30am to 4.30pm
+*Open Mon - Fri  9.30am to 4.30pm*

 Lots of activities

-Several meeting rooms available
+Several different meeting rooms available for hire, from 2 to 120 people in various layouts.